 College students and new grads are the fastest growing demographic on LinkedIn.
 It makes sense because students now know that they need to be active on LinkedIn to create an impressive digital presence and to find internships and first jobs which is why I decided to put together a list of LinkedIn Profile Tips

 Are you a college student or new grad?
-You will be able to quickly project a professional digital presence that employers can view.
+You will be able to quickly project a professional digital presence that employers can view and this isn’t like asking someone “hey, write my paper for me.”
 Create and develop your profile long before you graduate.
 Keep it updated and use it throughout your college years while you are doing internships.

 Think strategically about the keywords and phrases you want to be associated with and make sure they are in your profile so you can found during searches.
 Here are 10 important areas to focus on with your LinkedIn profile as a college student: